ionzero/vouchsafe/README.md

 ## Get Involved

-Vouchsafe is in active development, and we’re looking for collaborators, testers, and implementers.
+Vouchsafe is in active development, and we're looking for collaborators, testers, and implementers.

-If you’re building **decentralized applications**, **peer-to-peer systems**, or systems that care about **identity, trust, and portable credentials**, we’d love to hear from you.
+If you're building **decentralized applications**, **peer-to-peer systems**, or systems that care about **identity, trust, and portable credentials**, we'd love to hear from you.

 Questions, ideas, or contributions?